Kabul: Tourism

-The old part of Kabul was filled with bazaars nestled along its narrow, crooked streets, examples being the Mandawi and the Bird Market (Ka Foroshi).
-Cultural sites included: the National Museum of Afghanistan, notably displaying an impressive statue of Surya excavated at Khair Khana, the ruined Darul Aman Palace, the tomb of Mughal Emperor Babur at Bagh-e Babur, and Chihil Sutun Park, the Minar-i-Istiqlal (Column of Independence) built in 1919 after the Third Afghan War, the tomb of Timur Shah Durrani, the Bagh-e Bala Palace and the imposing Id Gah Mosque (founded 1893).
-Bala Hissar was a fort which was partially destroyed during the Second Anglo-Afghan War, then restored as a military college.
-There was also the Kolola Pushta fort, which was garrisoned by the Afghan Army, and the nearby 19th-century Shahrara Tower fort, which was ruined in 1928.
-The Koh-e Asamai mountain had a temple that was considered important to Hinduism.
+The old part of Kabul is filled with bazaars nestled along its narrow, crooked streets, examples being the Mandawi and the Bird Market (Ka Foroshi).
+Cultural sites include: the National Museum of Afghanistan, notably displaying an impressive statue of Surya excavated at Khair Khana, the magnificent Darul Aman Palace, the tomb of Mughal Emperor Babur at Bagh-e Babur, the Chihil Sutun palace and gardens, the Minar-i-Istiqlal (Column of Independence) built in 1919 after the Third Afghan War, the Mausoleum of Timur Shah Durrani, the Bagh-e Bala Palace and the imposing Eidgah Mosque (founded 1893).
+Bala Hissar is a fort which was partially destroyed during the Second Anglo-Afghan War, then restored as a military college.
+The Koh-e Asamai mountain has a temple that was considered important to Afghan Hindus.

-Other places of interest include Kabul City Center, which was Kabul's first shopping mall, the shops around Flower Street and Chicken Street, Wazir Akbar Khan district, Kabul Golf Club, Kabul Zoo, Abdul Rahman Mosque, Shah-Do Shamshira and other famous mosques, the National Gallery of Afghanistan, the National Archives of Afghanistan, Afghan Royal Family Mausoleum, the OMAR Mine Museum, Bibi Mahro Hill, Kabul Cemetery, and Paghman Gardens best known for the famous Taq-e Zafar arch.
-The Aga Khan Development Network (AKDN) was also involved in the restoration of the Bagh-e Babur (Babur Gardens).
+Other places of interest include Zazai Park, City Park, Kabul Zoo, Abdul Rahman Mosque, Shah-Do Shamshira and other famous mosques, the National Gallery of Afghanistan, the National Archives of Afghanistan, Afghan Royal Family Mausoleum, the OMAR Mine Museum, Wazir Akbar Khan Hill, Kabul Cemetery, and nearby Paghman which is best known for the Paghman Hill Castle, the famous Taq-e Zafar, and the new Adei Villas.

-Maranjan Hill (Tappe-i-Maranjan) was a nearby hill where Buddhist statues and Graeco-Bactrian coins from the 2nd century BC have been found.
-Outside the city proper lied the Buddhist Guldara stupa and another stupa at Shewaki.
-Paghman and Jalalabad were interesting valleys west and east of the city.
-On the latter road, about 16 miles east of the city, was the Tang-e Gharu gorge.

-Kabul used to have as many as 23 cinemas, but currently only had four, including the state owned Ariana Cinema.
-The decline of cinema of Afghanistan since the 1990s, both due to war and oppressive regimes, had meant many of these have closed.
-The Nandari, or Kabul National Theater, was one of the largest theaters in Asia before it was destroyed in the civil war and has not been restored.
-The lack of investment meant that the sector did not recover after 2001, and notably the rundown Park Cinema was controversially demolished in 2020.